LeuAlmeida/fastfeet-web/README.md

 # First of all, clone the project
 $ git clone https://github.com/LeuAlmeida/fastfeet-web.git

-# Enter in the DevRadar folder
+# Enter in the Fastfeet Web folder
 $ cd fastfeet-web

 # Install all dependencies using Yarn